edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 ## Going local

 Okay, that was fun but we still have the main part of the algorithm ahead of us.
 Next we need to extract the location information from each peak's coordinates.
-For this we'll need these two functions that extract country and city (coded as by Google "locality" as not every place is within a city) from the gmap data structure.
+For this we'll need the following functions that extract country and city (coded as by Google "locality" as not every place is within a city) from the gmap data structure.

 ```python
 def get_country(Location):